 Stanford Energy is brought to you by the Precourt Institute for Energy

-Reicher holds a B.A. in Biology from Dartmouth College and a J.D. from Stanford Law School.
+Reicher holds a B.A. in biology from Dartmouth College and a J.D. from Stanford Law School.
 He also studied at Harvard’s Kennedy School of Government and MIT.
-In 2012 Reicher received an honorary doctorate from the State University of New York College of Environmental Science and Forestry and was also named one of the five most influential figures in U.S. clean energy by Oilprice.Com.
+In 2012 Reicher received an honorary doctorate from the State University of New York College of Environmental Science & Forestry.